 Obama wrote an explanation of his priorities at SCOTUSblog.com, a popular online destination for Supreme Court watchers.
 In a piece titled “A Responsibility I Take Seriously” the President named the 3 characteristics he’s looking for in a nominee:

 - “A deep respect for the judiciary’s role.”

 - “An understanding of the way the world really works.”

-"That's what I'm considering as I fulfill my constitutional duty to appoint a judge to our highest court," Obama wrote.The BEST SALES on Amazon NOW ]
+“That’s what I’m considering as I fulfill my constitutional duty to appoint a judge to our highest court,” Obama wrote.Up to 70% off on Hottest Amazon Deals]